Here's How Olivia Jade & Bella Rose Are Handling Their Parents' Guilty Pleas

-Yesterday, Lori Loughlin and Mossimo Giannulli agreed to plead guilty to the many charges made against them in connection to the FBI’s “Operation Varsity Blues” investigation, and if accepted by the presiding judge, the repercussions will have a major impact on their daughters Olivia Jade and Bella Rose.
+Yesterday, actress Lori Loughlin and her husband Mossimo Giannulli agreed to plead guilty to the many charges made against them in connection to the FBI’s “Operation Varsity Blues” investigation, and if accepted by the presiding judge, the repercussions will have a major impact on their daughters Olivia Jade and Bella Rose.

 Advertisement